 Do I have to file taxes?

-This depends on several factors including your income type.
-From self-employment, through an employer or investments) and amount, tax filing status, age, and other factors.
+The need for filing a tax return depends on several factors including your income type (from self-employment, through an employer or investments) and amount, tax filing status, age, and other factors.

 Generally, not everyone needs to file a tax return each year.
 In fact, you won’t need to file a tax return unless your total income exceeds certain thresholds, or you meet specific filing requirements.

 Typically, if your income is less than the standard deduction, you don't need to file a tax return.
 However, even if this is the case, you may still need to file a tax return if you meet certain conditions.
-You won't need to file a tax return if all of the following are true for your situation:
+For example, you'll likely need to file a tax return if any of the following are true for your situation:

-- Earn less than the 2021 standard deduction for your filing status
+- Earn more than the standard deduction for your filing status

-- Don't have any special circumstances that require you to file (like earning $400 or more of net self-employment income)
+- Have any special circumstances that require you to file (like earning $400 or more of net self-employment income)

-- Don’t have unearned income of more than $1,100 for 2021 as a child or other dependent
+- Have unearned income of more than $1,250 for 2023 as a child claimed as a dependent

-For example, suppose you file as a single taxpayer who had $500 of federal income tax withheld from your $6,000 of earnings and no one else can claim you as a dependent on their tax return.
+For example, suppose you file as a single taxpayer who had $500 of federal income tax withheld from your $6,000 of earnings.
 You likely can get that money back since you earned less than the standard deduction for your applicable filing status.
 However, you can only get it by filing a tax return.